London likely to move into toughest tier of COVID-19 restrictions - BBC

-LONDON (Reuters) - London is likely to be placed into the toughest tier of COVID-19 restrictions following a sharp rise in coronavirus infection rates, the BBC reported on Monday, as one of the world’s richest cities struggles to contain the disease.
+LONDON (Reuters) -London is likely to be placed in the toughest tier of COVID-19 restrictions following a sharp rise in coronavirus infection rates, the BBC reported on Monday, as one of the world’s richest cities struggles to contain the disease.

 Earlier this month, the government implemented a three-tiered system of restrictions in England to try to keep a second wave of the virus under control following a month-long lockdown.
 More than 40% of citizens were placed in the highest risk category.

 A countrywide review of the tier system is scheduled to take place on Dec.
-16, although London Mayor Sadiq Khan said it was possible a decision on London could come as early as Monday.

-“We’ve seen over the last few days a big increase in the virus,” Khan told Sky News.

-Health secretary Matt Hancock was due to speak in parliament at 1530 GMT.
+16, although a decision could come sooner with Health Secretary Matt Hancock due to speak in parliament at 1530 GMT and then later host a press conference.

 The main difference between the top two tiers is that bars and restaurants, which can stay open under certain conditions in tier two, must close their doors in tier three and can only operate takeaway services.